input-output-hk/smart-contract-backend/README.md

 ##### Contract Server
 Dynamically booted GraphQL instances with schemas passed from the smart contract bundle.

+#### Docker Execution
+A Docker-based execution engine compatible with off-chain Plutus x86 bytecode.
+The engine uses containers for isolated execution and routes incoming requests via the contract's HTTP interface.

 #### Bundles
 Manages decoding, decompressing, writing and removal of bundles from the file system,